liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/10-updating-default-plugins-provided-by-workspace.markdown

+---
+header-id: updating-default-plugins-provided-by-liferay-workspace
+---

-# Updating Default Plugins Provided by Liferay Workspace [](id=updating-default-plugins-provided-by-liferay-workspace)
+# Updating Default Plugins Provided by Liferay Workspace

 Liferay Workspace comes with a slew of plugins like these: